-Finally, we are reporting information on the Government's use of National Security Letters (NSLs).
-On April 30, 2014, the Department of Justice released its Annual Foreign Intelligence Surveillance Act Report to Congress.
-That report, which is available here reports on the number of requests made for certain information concerning different United States persons pursuant to NSL authorities during calendar year 2013.
+Finally, we are reporting information on the government's use of National Security Letters (NSLs).
+On April 21, 2015, the Department of Justice released its Annual Foreign Intelligence Surveillance Act Report to Congress.
+That report provides the number of requests made for certain information concerning different United States persons pursuant to NSL authorities during calendar year 2014.
 In addition to those figures, today we are reporting (1) the total number of NSLs issued for all persons, and (2) the total number of requests for information contained within those NSLs.
 For example, one NSL seeking subscriber information from one provider may identify three e-mail addresses, all of which are relevant to the same pending investigation and each is considered a "request."

 We are reporting the annual number of requests rather than "targets" for multiple reasons.
 First, the FBI's systems are configured to comply with Congressional reporting requirements, which do not require the FBI to track the number of individuals or organizations that are the subject of an NSL.
-Even if the FBI systems were configured differently, it would still be difficult to identify the number of specific individuals or organizations that are the subjects of NSLs.
+Second, even if the FBI systems were configured differently, it would still be difficult to identify the number of specific individuals or organizations that are the subjects of NSLs.
 One reason for this is that the subscriber information returned to the FBI in response to an NSL may identify, for example, one subscriber for three accounts or it may identify different subscribers for each account.
 In some cases this occurs because the identification information provided by the subscriber to the provider may not be true.
 For example, a subscriber may use a fictitious name or alias when creating the account.
 Thus, in many instances, the FBI never identifies the actual subscriber of a facility.
-In other cases this occurs because individual subscribers may identify themselves differently for each account, e.g., inclusion of middle name, middle initial, etc., when creating an account.
+In other cases this occurs because individual subscribers may identify themselves differently for each account (e.g., by including a middle name or middle initial) when creating an account.